urbit/docs/arvo/clay/data-types.md

 desk.

 `mim` is a cache of the content in the directories that are mounted to Unix.
-Often, we convert to/from mime without anything really having changed; this lets us short-circuit that in some cases.
-Whenever you `%give` an `%ergo` `gift` (updating the unix sync), `mim` is updated to reflect this.

 `fod` is the Ford cache, which keeps a cache of the results of builds performed at this `desk`'s current revision, including a full transitive closure of